 The Meaning Behind Correspondence Lists

-People have been making associations between all sorts of things in life, in spirit, and in nature for thousands of years.
+People have been making associations between all sorts of things in life, in spirit, and in nature, for thousands of years.
 Partly because of the belief that all things are connected and interconnected.
 Partly because humans want to believe that there’s meaning behind everything that happens.
 Therefore it makes sense that some things work together, in a similar manner, in a supportive direction, or for a common purpose.
-But why are there so many contradictory lists.
+But why are there so many contradictory lists?

 The answer is pretty easy actually and we can thank Einstein for putting it in scientific terms.
 Everything is relative to location.

-Your location in the world, the evolution of the culture you live in, the history of your society, even the spiritual beliefs practiced in your region can call play a part in defining a list of correspondences that may come across your path.
+Your location in the world, the evolution of the culture you live in, the history of your society, even the spiritual beliefs practiced in your region can all play a part in defining a list of correspondences that may come across your path.
 Simply put, how you relate to the world around you and how you feel connected to the “this or that” in your life, all depends on where you are and the beliefs you choose to follow.

 There isn’t one single definitive source to go to for what means this or that.
 There are millions.
 Every person on this planet has their own view and inner connection to the other things on this planet.
 Some maybe similar, or nearly identical even.
 But because we all have our own experiences, we all have slight variations in how we view things that come across our path.
 It can be as simple as being a cat person vs. a dog person.

-So if someone tells you that a blood moon means someone is going to die, simply tell them that’s an interesting perspective, but the term “Blood Moon” represents a specific time of the year for Pagan’s and it’s related to a tale of sacrifice and compassion.
-But if they’re talking about “Blood on the Moon”, that can different meanings depending on where you are in the world.
+So if someone tells you that a blood moon means someone is going to die, simply tell them that’s an interesting perspective, but the term “Blood Moon” represents a specific time of the year for Pagans and it’s related to a tale of sacrifice and compassion.
+But if they’re talking about “Blood on the Moon”, that can provide different meanings depending on where you are in the world.
 From an ominous omen, a foreboding of danger, to a sign that GrandMother Moon is blessing her child Mother Earth.

 Alchemical traditions associate certain elements of nature to the life of the world or the Divine Universe.
 In order for life to exist in any form, these four elements must exist.
 And there are only four elements in life: Air, Fire, Water, and Earth.
+But to other cultures or traditions of spiritual belief, there are more than four elements.
+For Pagans there’s: Air, Fire, Water, Earth, and Spirit.
+And we’re not the only group who sees those 5 elements either.

 Another way to put it: Air feeds fire, fire dies by water, water is contained by earth, and earth creates the air.
 The cycle is meant to show the interconnection of all things, and the cycle of birth, life, change and transition.
+But Alchemy leaves out the element of transition to spirit.
+So we would add, earth creates air and all things exist within the Divine Universe, or within the Spirit.

 This circular argument might be interesting, but it doesn’t get anyone closer to feeling connected to the element and knowing when and how it can be used in their life.
 And that’s the problem with the singular definitive correspondence lists.
 If you don’t feel connected to the correspondence, how are you going to use that energy for your purpose and intent?